Anurag-Swarnim-Yadav/Anurag-Swarnim-Yadav/README.md

 ## Hi there 👋

-Researcher at the intersection of Software Engineering and Machine Learning, with a focus on leveraging Large Language Models (LLMs) for Automatic Program Detection and Repair.
-My work has been published in premier security conferences, including USENIX Security, the IEEE Symposium on Security and Privacy, and ACSAC.
+Computer science researcher specializing in software security and machine learning, with a focus on building robust, real-world–ready systems for secure software development.
+Areas of expertise include data quality, evaluation methodology, and learning strategies for automated vulnerability detection and program repair.
+Published in premier security conferences, including USENIX Security, the IEEE Symposium on Security and Privacy, and ACSAC.
+Research contributions have directly influenced the security ML community, prompting formal updates to widely used vulnerability datasets.

 <!--
 **Anurag-Swarnim-Yadav/Anurag-Swarnim-Yadav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.